 The film is using a lot of a “narrative” motif by the control voice to tell the story, rather than using character dialogue which merely fills in for the melodrama.
 The struggle over Phyllis by the 2 men.
-The sympathetic anti war scientist Penner who desperately needs to be believed that he isn’t insane.
-And the sporadic voice over visits by John Carradine’s dead Noymann.
+The sympathetic anti-war scientist Penner desperately needs to be believed that he isn’t insane.
+And the sporadic voice-over visits by John Carradine’s dead Noymann.

 We keep seeing images on the tv of decimated towns, cities, and buildings.
-Now the control voice makes a news bulletin that Adam Penner and other scientists will be working in an underground bunkers around the us where they will try to find methods of fighting the invisible enemy.
+Now the control voice makes a news bulletin that Adam Penner and other scientists will be working in an underground bunker around us where they will try to find methods of fighting the invisible enemy.

-The control voice tells us the Major Jay was there to afford the scientists every protection.
+The control voice tells us that Major Jay was there to afford the scientists every protection.
 The walking dead were everywhere now.
-As the jeep starts to come upon a local farmer holding a shot gun, they stop the jeep.
+As the jeep starts to come upon a local farmer holding a shotgun, they stop the jeep.
 The farmer tells them that he can’t get out on foot and he wants their jeep.
 Jay tells him, “This is an official mission, get off the road.”
 Then the local man says “You think you’re better than I am soldier?”

-Here we have unveiled, hierarchy again between civilian, military and the scientific community.
+Here we have unveiled, the hierarchy again between the civilian, military, and the scientific community.
 The man continues. “you think you got a right to live, and I ain?
-I seen them walking dead things I seen em….Joe Anderson and his wife drownded 2 weeks ago…now walking through the fields again, walking and killin’ I’ll give you 3 to get out of that car then I’m shootin.”
+I seen them walking dead things I’ve seen ’em…Joe Anderson and his wife drownded 2 weeks ago…now walking through the fields again, walking and killin’ I’ll give you 3 to get out of that car then I’m shootin’.”

 They all keep their hands up in the air.
 Major Jay tells the others to get out and not make the man nervous he’s out of his head.